 Op-Ed, Power & Policy Blog

-By Kathleen Araújo, Postdoctoral Research Fellow, Science, Technology, and Public Policy/Project on Managing the Atom
+By Kathleen Araújo, Associate, Science, Technology, and Public Policy/Project on Managing the Atom

 "If countries have learned anything, it is that they can protect themselves and become more resilient if they adopt policies and programs that increase their energy self-sufficiency.
 It turns out that this can be done much more quickly than anyone thought, if they build on what they have."